cemkiy/escobar/README.md

   - Escobar wise every time
   - Python 3.x

+# How does it work
+Escobar assigns a value to each function.
+The sum of these values does not exceed 100.
+That is, each function has a percentage of accuracy.
+These values are recalculated according to the results they give.
+And escobar is more intelligent in every work.
+You can examine the JSON files it creates(exp: weight_bitcoin.json).

+You can run the escobar at any interval.

+    python escobar.py

 # Environment
+Before install requirements.txt.

+    pip install requirements.txt

 Please set up your environment variables.
+Create .env file.
+Details: [real environment](https://github.com/cemkiy/python-shell-environment)

         coin_name=bitcoin
         currency=USD
         notify_high_yo_api_key=<api_key>
         notify_constant_yo_api_key=<api_key>
         notify_fall_yo_api_key=<api_key>

-# How does it work
-Escobar assigns a value to each function.
-The sum of these values does not exceed 100.
-That is, each function has a percentage of accuracy.
-These values are recalculated according to the results they give.
-And escobar is more intelligent in every work. you can examine the JSON files it creates(exp: weight_bitcoin.json).

-You can run the escobar at any interval.

-    python escobar.py

 # Write Your Own Functions
  1. Write your own function to forecast.py.
 The functions can only return 0,1 or -1.
  0 is will be ignored.
 1 is rises and -1 is falls .
 Example func:
  ```python